 The various Moroccan cooking styles can be defined by their color, which results from the spices and the cooking method.
 Initially you may think different style dishes look similar, but after seeing more examples and becoming more familiar with Moroccan cuisine, the differences will become more apparent.

-- M’qualli: A yellow hue is the outcome of this cooking style.
+A yellow hue is the outcome of the m’qualli cooking style.
 Saffron and ginger are primary spices.
 The oils used can be a mix of vegetable and olive oil; in some instances a touch of smen is required.

 M’hammar or m’chermel dishes can have preserved lemons added to the marinade or the cooking sauce.
 In some regions, m’qualli does too, but a qadra can not have this addition.